6 min read

 With that being said, don’t focus solely on email for promotion.
 Add the webinar registration to your website and if possible, promote it on your homepage.
-Write a blog post about the webinar, with a CTA to register.
+Write a , with a CTA to register.
 Share frequently on social media, and consider trialing paid social media ads.
 By testing different channels and keeping an eye on the results, you’ll quickly figure out what works best for your organization.

 3. Ask partners to help

 Calling on partners to help promote or even co-host your webinar can lead to a huge increase in reach and registration.
 Choose partners with relevant audiences to the webinar topic, and tailor your ask based on your partnership agreement and the value the partner organization will get out of it.
 Partnership promotion asks can range from sending one tweet or email about the event to co-hosting the entire campaign with you.